-Q: I have grub worms all over my garden and I hate to use pesticides.
+Q: I have white grub worms all over my garden and I hate to use pesticides.
 Are there any natural methods to get rid of them?

-Answer 3: Go online to some place like Arbico and order nematodes.
-They come on a sponge (invisible to naked eye) you soak in water, put in sprayer and spray your dirt.
-They will multiply (yah) over time and you will not have any more grub problems.
-Also, they have nematodes that seek and destroy flea larvae too.
-Works great.
+Answer 1: Earth-friendly beneficial nematodes seek out and kill grubs and other soil-inhabiting insects.
+They come on a sponge (invisible to naked eye) that you soak in water, put in a sprayer and spray your dirt or lawn.
+They will multiply over time and continue to kill grubs.
+They have nematodes that seek and destroy flea larvae too.
+Here's what one reader says about his experience with nematodes: "Works great.
 Did my yard last year, my dogs never have fleas unless we go someplace else.
 The nematodes for grubs work equally as well.
-Had em in my compost pile, wiped em out.
-No more grubs!
+Had them in my compost pile, wiped them out.
+No more grubs!"
+Buy nematodes on Amazon.

-Answer 4: We once had a terrible time of it with grubs.
-Because we love birds, we just happened to put up 5 houses for house wrens, one in front yard, one in each side yard, and two in back--strategically placed so they would not see each other's houses, being so territorial.
+Answer 3: From another reader, “We once had a terrible time of it with grubs.
+Because we love birds, we just happened to put up 5 houses for house wrens, one in front yard, one in each side yard, and two in back — strategically placed so they would not see each other's houses, being so territorial.
 Since we did this, house wrens have nested every summer in every house.
 We have no more grubs, squash bugs, or tomato hornworms.
 It is almost unbelievable...but true.
 We never use pesticides of any kind and haven't for 18 years.
 We cannot prove that the house wrens eliminated all these insect pests, but watching them flying to and fro ALL DAY with insects in their beaks makes us believe that they are a gardener's best friends.
-Since grubs are the larvae of the June beetle, we assume that the house wrens are eliminating the beetles.
-This site also has very good info: http://organicgardensite.com/bugs-harmful/june-bugs/
+Since grubs are the larvae of the June beetle, we assume that the house wrens are eliminating the beetles.”
+Buy wren houses on Amazon.